 There were many others, both before and after Darwin's time, and searching through journals published after Origin of Species there is much to be rediscovered about views of the mind/matter problem in the 19th century.

 It is much easier to do now that so many old journal issues have been digitised, e.g. Mind.

-We need to understand, at first hand, what all the fuss was about, in order to appreciate the solution.
+I'll start by helping you understand, at first hand, what all the fuss was about.